Non-archimedean integrals as limits of complex integrals: Smooth functions and smooth forms over and

 Recall that $A$ denotes the ring of $t$-bounded elements of $^*\C$, $\mathfrak m$ denotes its maximal ideal (\ie, the set of $t$-negligible elements) and $A_{\mathrm r}$ and $\mathfrak m_r$ denote the intersections of $A$ and $\mathfrak m$ with $^*\R$.
 The reduction modulo $\mathfrak m$ will be denoted by $a\mapsto \overline a$.

 Let $U$ be a semi-algebraic open subset of $\R^m$, for some $m$.

-\paragraph{} If $x$ is a point of $R^m$ lying on $U(R)$ and if $\xi$ is any point of $A_{\mathrm r}^m$ lifting $x$, then $\xi$ lies on $U(^*\R)$: this comes from the fact that $U$ can be defined by a positive boolean combination of strict inequalities.
+\paragraph{} If $x$ is a point of $R^m$ lying on $U(R)$ and if $\xi$ is any point of $A_{\mathrm r}^m$ lifting $x$, then $\xi$ lies on $U(^*\R)$: this comes from the fact that $U$ can be defined by a positive boolean combination of strict inequalities (which follows from Théorème 2.7.1 of \cite{bochnak-c-r1985}).
 For short, we shall call such a $\xi$ a lifting of $x$ in $U(^*\R)$.

 \paragraph{} Let $\phi$ be a smooth function from $U$ to $\R$.
 Let $x\in U(R)$.
 We shall say that $\phi$ is \emph{tame} at $x$ if it satisfies the following condition: for every lifting $\xi$ of $x$ in $U(^*\R)$ and every multi-index $I$, the element $\partial^I \phi(\xi)$ of $^*\R$ is $t$-bounded.